jorgejcabrera/kata-zombie-survivor/README.md

     - When a Survivor exceeds 6 Experience, they advance ("level up") to level Yellow.
     - When a Survivor exceeds 18 Experience, they advance to level Orange.
     - When a Survivor exceeds 42 Experience, they advance to level Red.
-- A Game has a Level (Level here is identical to Level for a Survivor).
+- A game has a Level (Level here is identical to Level for a Survivor).
-- A Game begins at Level Blue.
+- A game begins at Level Blue.
-- A Game Level is always equal to the level of the highest living Survivor's Level.
+- A game Level is always equal to the level of the highest living Survivor's Level.

 ## Step Five : Output

-The Game includes a running history of events that have taken place as it has been played.
-Managing game history is a Game responsibility.
+The game includes a running history of events that have taken place as it has been played.
+Managing game history is a game responsibility.

-- A Game's **History** begins by recording the time the Game began.
+- A game's **History** begins by recording the time the game began.
-- A Game's History notes that a Survivor has been added to the Game.
+- A game's History notes that a Survivor has been added to the game.
-- A Game's History notes that a Survivor acquires a piece of Equipment.
+- A game's History notes that a Survivor acquires a piece of Equipment.
-- A Game's History notes that a Survivor is wounded.
+- A game's History notes that a Survivor is wounded.
-- A Game's History notes that a Survivor dies.
+- A game's History notes that a Survivor dies.
-- A Game's History notes that a Survivor levels up.
+- A game's History notes that a Survivor levels up.
-- A Game's History notes that the Game Level changes.
+- A game's History notes that the game Level changes.
-- A Game's History notes that the Game has ended when the last Survivor dies.
+- A game's History notes that the game has ended when the last Survivor dies.

 ## Step Six : Advancement

-As the Game proceeds, Survivors get better.
+As the game proceeds, Survivors get better.

 - A set of potential **Skills** and the Levels where they are unlocked is called a **Skill Tree**.
 - Each Survivor begins with a Skill Tree.